syncfusion-content/winui-docs/winui/Polar-Chart/Axis-Labels.md

 ---
 layout: post
-title: Axis labels in WinUI Polar Chart control | Syncfusion
+title: Axis labels in WinUI Polar control | Syncfusion
-description: Learn here all about the chart axis lables and its customization in Syncfusion WinUI Polar Chart (SfPolarChart) control.
+description: Learn here all about the chart axis lables and its customization in Syncfusion WinUI Chart (SfPolarChart) control.
 platform: WinUI
 control: SfPolarChart
 documentation: ug
 ---

-# Axis labels in WinUI Polar Chart
+# Axis labels in WinUI Chart

 Axis labels are used to show the units or measures or category values of axis to visualize the data.
 It will be generated based on the range and values binded to the series in the chart.